 While Dapps promise to remedy a lot of the key issues faced by regular apps, they do have their downside.

-- Hacks–As many are run on open-source smart contracts, it allows hackers the rare opportunity to probe the networks looking for weaknesses.
-This has lead to a spate of hacks on popular Dapps.
+- Hacks--As many are run on open-source smart contracts, it allows hackers the rare opportunity to probe the networks looking for weaknesses.
+This has led to a spate of hacks on popular Dapps.

-- Usability–A lot of Dapps have poor user-interfaces, which have put a lot of users off–you can read all our reviews on these services on our reviews page.
-But, we believe, this something improving as time goes on.
+- Usability--A lot of Dapps have poor user-interfaces, which have put a lot of users off--you can read all our reviews on these services on our reviews page.
+But, we believe, this is something that's improving as time goes on.

-- Users–Like many apps in Web 2.0, the more users a Dapp has, the more effective the network is at delivering those services.
-This often called the Network Effect.
-Dapps struggle from low user-numbers which can make them less interactive, and also make them less secure, as a Dapp's security can often rely on how many users it has.
+- Users--Like many apps in Web 2.0, the more users a Dapp has, the more effective the network is at delivering those services.
+This is often referred to as the network effect.
+Dapps struggle from low user numbers, which can make them less interactive.
+It can also make them less secure, as a Dapp's security can often rely on how many users it has.

-A great place to start is State Of The Dapps, a website that lists more than 2,000 Dapps built on the Ethereum network.
-The most popular Dapps at present are decentralized crypto exchanges.
+A great place to start is State Of The Dapps, a website that lists more than 2,000 dapps built on networks including Ethereum, EOS, Tron and NEO.
+The most popular dapps at present are decentralized crypto exchanges, or DEXs.
 These enable people to swap one cryptocurrency for another without the need for a centralized gatekeeper like you'd find on exchanges like Binance, and Coinbase.
 You can read more about decentralized exchanges in our complete guide to decentralized finance.

 What about CryptoKitties?

-CryptoKitties is one of the most notorious and used Dapps on Ethereum.
-It hit the news soon after its launch in 2017 when high levels of transactions started to slow down the Ethereum network.
+CryptoKitties is one of the most well-known dapps, having hit the news soon after its launch in 2017 when high levels of transactions started to slow down the Ethereum network.

-In the Dapp, users buy, breed and collect digital cats.
-These cats represent unique digital tokens built using the Ethereum ERC-721 standard.
-This means nobody is able to duplicate or steal them.
+In the dapp, users buy, breed and collect digital cats; the cats represent unique non-fungible tokens, meaning that nobody is able to duplicate or steal them.